NavTheNugget/NavTheNugget/README.md

-# Update: 7 November 2021
+# Update: 8 December 2021

-idk, building components, and burning my hand. also a kernel, and... app, and.... web app, and... yeah. nice.
+Currently Building an App, also a Rocket, and a CPU.
+Yes.

+## CPU
+If you follow me on TikTok, then you probably will see me explode a lot of shit over the coming months.